Home

 Mike Smith (left) and Sid Miller remove heavy, fallen timber

 In the process of cleanup, the old unmarked grave of an unknown Spanish-American War veteran was re-discovered.
-Seen at right, the grave consists of a field stone embedded in the soil, with an old flag marker standing nearby indicating the soldier's service.
+The grave consists of a field stone embedded in the soil, with an old flag marker standing nearby indicating the soldier's service.

-The grave of Civil War veteran John S. Forquer, seen at left, was almost entirely obscured by fallen trees and branches, and was in danger of being knocked over.
+The grave of Civil War veteran John S. Forquer was almost entirely obscured by fallen trees and branches, and was in danger of being knocked over.

 Among the other burials is Sid's great-great grandfather, Civil War veteran James Minerd Jr., along with his second wife Emma and their children Stella, Maud, Mary and John.